SKINCARE FOR A DRY OFFICE

 Sitting in an air-conditioned room all day dries skin out due to a combination of the hot/cold air from the AC unit, as well as the wind stream blowing.
 The closer you sit to the vent, the worse your skin is likely to suffer.

-If you’re also afflicted by skin conditions like eczema, rosacea or psoriasis air-con will likely only make them worse, as it puts the skin’s natural moisture balance out of sync.
+If you’re also afflicted by dryness, itchiness and skin damage, this will likely only make them worse, as it puts the skin’s natural moisture balance out of sync.

 The net result is dry, tight and even flaky skin which is easily prone to becoming red.